AI Identity

 Chain Integrity Verification (How Auditors Prove No Tampering)

-Each audit entry includes its own HMAC-SHA256 hash computed over the full payload plus the previous entry's hash — forming an immutable linked chain.
-Tampering with any entry breaks all subsequent hashes.
-Any auditor can independently recompute the chain and confirm it has not been altered.
+Each audit entry includes an HMAC-SHA256 hash computed over the full payload plus the previous entry's hash — forming a linked chain.
+Tampering with any entry breaks all subsequent hashes, and the per-org sequence numbers (org_chain_seq 1..N) make any deleted row show up as a gap.
+An auditor holding the organization's forensic verification key can independently recompute the chain and confirm it has not been altered; for verification without the key, use the per-event export signatures and Evidence Anchor inclusion proofs from Section 2.

 a3f9b2c4d1e8...